College Park, MD,

 Work Environment:

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 The work environment is mid-to-high paced.
 The noise level is usually moderate.
+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Physical Demands: